B131A - Delayed Accessory Power Circuit Short

 - Faulty Body Control Module (BCM)

-How do I fix code B131ACheck the "Possible Causes" listed above.
+How is the B131A code repair?Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 B131A:14 Delayed Accessory Power Circuit Short To Ground or Open

-Labor: 1.0The cost of diagnosing the B131A code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the B131A code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)